 When setting out on the BI journey, there are five best practices that any company can apply.
 Each of these best practices is highlighted below; however, to learn even more about each, watch this webinar.
 Throughout the BI journey, it is crucial that businesses celebrate successes and identify areas of improvement.
-There is power in a company seeing first-hand how being data driven is improving business performance – and that, in turn, helps keep everyone in the company focused on results.
+There is power in a company seeing first-hand how being data driven is improving business performance – and that, in turn, helps keep everyone in the firm focused on results.

-Establish Company Buy-In
+Establish Firm Buy-In

-The most common reason BI initiatives fail is lack of support from key stakeholders across the company.
-As with any company initiative, buy-in from corporate leaders and management – the top-down backing – is a prerequisite when establishing business intelligence practices.
+The most common reason BI initiatives fail is lack of support from key stakeholders across the firm.
+As with any company-wide initiative, buy-in from corporate leaders and management – the top-down backing – is a prerequisite when establishing business intelligence practices.
 Equally important is the concept of “middle out,” which includes the individuals within your company who are on the front lines doing the work and interacting with the teams.
 If you get these constituents on board with your BI initiative, it will pay huge dividends.
 By including these “middle out” individuals as an integral part of a BI strategy, they will influence those around them which will drive adoption and understanding.

 Foster a Data Culture

 Sharing with the company the goals that have been established and how data will be used to measure performance can positively affect the behavior of everyone across the business.
-One of the most impactful ways to fostering a culture of data is to demonstrate how data can empower teams in tangible and meaningful ways.
+One of the most impactful ways to foster a culture of data is to demonstrate how data can empower teams in tangible and meaningful ways.

 Put it Where it Matters

 In your BI journey, it is critical that you are smart about where you apply data to drive behavior.
 In other words, don’t use data just because you have it; use it where it matters most.
 Use data in areas that can truly drive improved business performance and better decision making.
 If you overdo it with data, it can just become noise and will no longer be useful in decision making.